The default calendar sharing permissions in Exchange Online are set as AvailabilityOnly. What if you…

 Complete individual move request from migration batch

-Make use of the Set-MoveRequest cmdlet, including the -CompleteAfter parameter, with the value of 1.
+Run the Set-MoveRequest cmdlet, including the -CompleteAfter parameter, with the value of 1.
 That will trigger the complete mailbox move immediately.
-After running the command, it will show the status InProgress.
-The mailbox will sync for the last time and complete it.

 PS C:\> Set-MoveRequest -Identity "Craig Hansen" -CompleteAfter 1